MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 The following shows the details for the example stretched cluster configuration.

 > [!NOTE]
->Your exact configuration including NIC Names, IP Addresses, VLANs, and more may be different than what is shown here.
-This is used only as a reference configuration that can be adapted to your environment within the constrains defined in requirements section above.
+>Your exact configuration including NIC names, IP addresses, and VLANs, may be different than what is shown.
+This is used only as a reference configuration that can be adapted to your environment within the constrains defined in the Requirements section above.

 #### SiteA – Local replication, RDMA enabled, no default gateway